 Adding plants is a classic way to add style to your end tables while incorporating a little of nature.
 Whether you choose a real or artificial plant or flower, this is the perfect way to add color and texture to your end table design.
 If you need a tall item, go for a big, leafy plant like a fern.
 Or, if you need something smaller and colorful, try a little succulent or potted flower!

 5. Use lamps for tiny tables.

 Remember, your design should be functional and beautiful.
 If you have a tiny end table that will only fit a small lamp, then go for it!
 Just make sure that the lamp really adds to your design and helps pull the room together.

 This classic rule can help in just about any situation you might struggle with in terms of design.
 By using a combination of height and item placement to form a triangle, you’ll create a visually interesting design scheme that will trick everyone you know into thinking you hired a professional interior designer.

 Remember, clutter is what we’re trying to avoid.
 If you’re not sure how many items to decorate a table with, simplicity is usually the best option.
 Choose your tall item and then 3-4 additional decorations (based on the size of the table) to complement it.
 Anything more than that and you’ll risk your table looking messy.

-Have end tables but looking for the perfect furniture to go with them?
-At Bowden & Carr, our store is filled with a large selection of La-Z-Boy sofas and chairs in every color, texture, and style imaginable.
+Have end tables, but looking for the perfect furniture to go with them?
+At Bowden & Carr, our store is filled with an extensive selection of La-Z-Boy sofas and chairs in every color, texture, and style imaginable.
 Come on in or check out our online inventory to see what we have in stock!